This article is part 2. It covers later stages of speech development.

 We can assist you.
 Send us an email to start a conversation about what can be done.

 Change in the brain is a natural process.
 It’s less about learning a skill and more about prompting the brain to grow new connections and increase the production of serotonin and dopamine.
 This is Mendability’s focus: the program guides your child’s brain through this process with exercises individualized to your child for optimum results.
 This type of growth is comparable to planting a tree that will spend time and energy building strong, but invisible roots before shooting up above ground.

 Max, a very late talker’s speech followed this same pattern of slowly building from roots to branches as it blossomed.

-Over the course of his treatment, Max displayed each of the seven milestones of natural speech development: playing with his saliva, putting objects in his mouth, even biting (ouch!).
+Over the course of his therapy, Max displayed each of the seven milestones of natural speech development: playing with his saliva, putting objects in his mouth, even biting (ouch!).
 He started to vocalize and produce more sounds leading up to various syllables with the consonant d (da, dee, do, etc.).
 Max soared through two years worth of natural speech development in only three months on the program!

 Click here to schedule a free consultation to see whether Mendability Sensory Enrichment Therapy is right for your child.